i2p/i2p.www/i2p2www/spec/proposals/152-ecies-tunnels.rst

 Tunnel message overhead:

-Tunnel layer keys, IV keys, and reply keys no longer need to be transmitted in ECIES BuildRequest Records.
+Tunnel layer keys, IV/nonce keys, and reply keys no longer need to be transmitted in ECIES BuildRequest Records.
-Unused space claimed by random padding and the trailing 16 byte Poly1305 MAC.
+Unused space claimed by build options, random padding, and the trailing 16 byte Poly1305 MAC.

 ECIES session messages will be wrapped in I2NP Data messages, surrounded by a Garlic Clove, and fragmented in Tunnel Data messages like any other message.